zibin-zhao/DL-SELEX/AptaClux/README.md

 The AptaClux web server provides the simplest and most user-friendly interface for any user to analyze their HT-SELEX NGS data with a deep learning model in one click.
 Users can input the NGS data as a FASTA datatype into the server, and two predicted aptamer sequences will be printed out or emailed to the user after model training and sampling.

-## Quickstart with local build (Linux / macOS / Windows(subsystem))
+## Quickstart with local build (Linux / macOS / Windows-subsystem)

 1. Download the source_code in the current directory.

-2. Ensure python version > 3.9 is installed locally the create a virtual environment.
+2. Ensure you have python installed and version > 3.9 is installed locally the create a virtual environment.

+2.1 (For Python download) If not, we recommend using miniconda installation for integrated Python following here: https://docs.anaconda.com/miniconda/install/

 ```shell
 % pip install virtualenv